The blue Chihuahua is an Instagram star waiting to be born. But how does this tiny dog compare to others?

-In the case of the blue Chihuahua, the other genetic instruction they carry for coat color says “be black!”.
+In the case of this little dog, the other genetic instruction they carry for coat color says “be black!”.

 But when the dilute gene reduces the amount of black pigment being produced, and what remains takes on an ethereal blue appearance instead.

 But when you get one of these dogs, are you getting more than just striking coat?